 As we explained previously, Series B pitch decks are often significantly longer than early-stage ones.
 By this stage, the business has covered more ground and achieved more milestones.
 As a result, Series B businesses must represent more information on their slides.

 Regarding design, Pendo’s presentation is one of the best pitch decks we’ve come across.
-Effective decks aren’t always pretty, but the team squeezed a tremendous amount of information into its slides without compromising design.
+Some of the most effective pitch decks lack visual appeal.
+Still, Pendo squeezed a tremendous amount of information into its slides without compromising the design.
 Furthermore, the company used visuals wisely by inserting graphs and charts to explain concepts quickly instead of relying on text.

 Pendo’s Fundraising Success